darstash/lter-grassland-rocks/README.md

 Some L1 data and all L2 data that are processed in the scripts in this repository are published as an EDI package (URL HERE).
 In some scripts, the header may state that the data was input from Google Drive, which is an artifact of our data processing steps.

 # Spatiotemporal extent and resolution
+### Spatial extent:

-Spatial extent: Three Long-Term Ecological Sites (LTER): Cedar Creek (East Bethel, Minnesota, USA; 45° 24' 3.6" N, 93° 12' 3.599" W), Kellogg Biological Station (Hickory Corners, Michigan, USA; 42° 23' 60" N, 85° 24' 0" W), Konza Prairie (Manhattan, Kansas, USA; 39° 5' 34.8" N, 96° 34' 30" W).
+•	Three Long-Term Ecological Sites (LTER): Cedar Creek (East Bethel, Minnesota, USA; 45° 24' 3.6" N, 93° 12' 3.599" W), Kellogg Biological Station (Hickory Corners, Michigan, USA; 42° 23' 60" N, 85° 24' 0" W), Konza Prairie (Manhattan, Kansas, USA; 39° 5' 34.8" N, 96° 34' 30" W).

-Temporal extent: 1982-2023
+### Temporal extent:

+•	Years: 1982-2023

-We compiled data that contained at least five consecutive years of plant aboveground biomass and community composition data from the three LTER sites mentioned above.
+•	We compiled data that contained at least five consecutive years of plant aboveground biomass and community composition data from the three LTER sites mentioned above.

 # Usage
 All analyses were conducted using R (R Core Team 2021).